dswesty/Laplace2D/README.md

 been made  to make this  code bulletproof to deal with the event that the user tries to run with a more than 6 processes.

+The Makefile has a clean target which will clean up the build files (the object and module files) and this can be executed on the Linux command line as

+    make clean

 ## Notes
 The mesh size can be changed via the named constants NX and NY found in the problem_dims module located in the PROBLEM_DIMS_MOD.f90 file.
 If the mesh size is made much larger